Team-Grace/devgrace/docs/prepareDocs/en/utils/device/isMobile.md

 # isMobile

-Function to check if this is a `mobile environment`.
+A function to check if this is a `mobile environment`.

 <br />